rimc-team/rimc-v4/readme.md

-RiMC V4 - Next attempt
+RiMC V4 - Next attempt lol

 The modpack for the RiMC server - v4.
 It's a general purpose 1.16 vanilla+ server intended for use on a whitelisted forge server.